ghan64953-lgtm/MFBRU-Net/README.md

-We have corrected the experimental data in the paper MFBRU-Net: Multi-scale feature fusion and boundary refining U-Net for medical image segmentation.
-Specifically, for example, the values of Dice and IoU in Table 8 have been swapped.
+We have corrected some typographical errors in the paper and made all the code publicly available.
+Kvasir-SEG CVC-ClinicDB ETIS-LARIBPOLYPDB GLAS BUSI